-Section 128(a)(1)(B) describes the eligible uses of grant funding by states and tribes.
-In general, a state or tribe may use a grant to "establish or enhance" their response programs, including elements of the response program that include activities related to responses at brownfield sites with petroleum contamination.
-States and tribes may use Section 128(a) funding to, among other things:
+Section 128(a)(1)(B) describes the eligible uses of cooperative agreement funds by states and tribes.
+In general, a state or tribe may use a cooperative agreement to "establish or enhance" their response programs, including elements of the response program that include activities related to responses at brownfields sites with petroleum contamination.
+Eligible activities include, but are not limited to, the following: